VENUES: New for Weddings

 - 2 min read

-Its convenient location is steps from the Queen subway station and on the Queen Street streetcar line.
+Its convenient location is on the subway and streetcar lines

-Parking is available at the Eaton Centre and under New City Hall.
+Parking under the Eaton Centre and New City Hall

-Spiral and angled staircases provide for excellent group photo opportunities regardless of the weather or season.
+Spiral and angled staircases for excellent group photo opportunities regardless of the weather or season

+Rooms available for use now including the original mayor's handsome office with murals which served as the office of the Chief Regional Justice until 2023.
+Years ago, on a Saturday when the building was open for just two courts offering bail hearings, a wedding reception was held on the mezzanine overlooking the main hall.
 One weekend when only ground floor courts were in session to hear bails, long tables were set up along the mezzanine overlooking the entry hall (see above).
-Everything for a fancy dinner must have had to have been trucked in.
+Everything had to be trucked in.

 Comments